 How will your IoT device connect to the application?
 What type of data will the device be pushing, and where?
 Does it need to interact with other devices locally?

-Dev Support and Community
+Dev support and community

-If your team or organization has no prior experience working with MCUs, then the dev support offered by the manufacturer and the developer community is crucial.
+If your team or organization has no prior experience working with MCUs, dev support offered by the manufacturer and the developer community is crucial.

-Security is a significant consideration in all IoT projects and needs to be engineered across the stack.
+Security is a significant consideration for all IoT projects and needs to be engineered across the stack.
 Standard security features on commercial boards include cryptographic bootloaders and hardware accelerators, shield layers, and memory protection units.